thewebkid/alignos/README.md

 ---

-Built with ❤️ for sovereigns and their AI companions
+Built with ❤️ by Claude, Grok, Copilot, and Ron (thewebkid)